oscarfonts/geoserver/doc/en/user/source/advanced/crshandling/coordtransforms.rst

 Coordinate operations are used to convert coordinates from a `source CRS` to a `target CRS`.

-If source and target CRSs use a different datum, a datum transform has to be applied.
+If source and target CRSs are refered to a different datum, a datum transform has to be applied.
 Datum transforms are not exact, they are determined empirically.
-For the same pair of CRS, there can be many datum transforms and versions, each one with its own domain of validity and an associated error.
-Given a CRS pair, GeoServer will automatically pick the most accurate datum transform in the EPSG database, unless a custom operation is declared.
+For the same pair of CRS, there can be many datum transforms and versions, each one with its own domain of validity and an associated transform error.
+Given a CRS pair, GeoServer will automatically pick the most accurate datum transform from the EPSG database, unless a custom operation is declared.

 * Coordinate operations can be queried and tested using the `Reprojection Console`_.
 * To enable higher accuracy Grid Shift transforms, see `Add Grid Shift Transform files`_.